EngiTom/EngiTom.github.io/_posts/2024-11-17-twenty-four.md

 There is often much less skill involved in the math and more in just understanding the type of algorithm and how to type it.

 ### Stock Trading
+I've gotten more into trading stocks along with my roommate E and it's fun to see how the stocks we pick perform.
+We have different personalities and sometimes his actions seem strange to me, but it probably seems completely reasonable to him.

+This is something I learned in *The Psychology of Money*, one of the first books I've read in a while.
+It's actually a great read and I recommend it for everyone even if they aren't interested in financial markets.

+My favorite chapter is when the author describes how everyone has different goals for doing things.
+For example, E mostly trades for fun, so it doesn't really matter if he doesn't hold for a long time because he does not intend to sit still for too long.

+So, it doesn't really matter if I think what he's doing makes any sense because we aren't in the same boat anyway.

+## Doctor Who
+At Caltech there are Health Advocates in each house who are responsible for providing first aid and things like that.
+In the health ad course, they were learning how to take people's blood pressure and needed 10 samples from the population.

+E and I got a little bit scared by the results since I got a reading of 130/85, which is the first stage of high blood pressure.
+I'm not sure how representative the reading was of my average BP, but E and I did have some unhealthy diets that needed to change.

+### Candy Crush
+Over the next week, E consumed significantly fewer cookies from RD.
+Typically, he would eat 3 per day, which is approximately 500-600 calories, and made up a third of all the calories he gets every day.

+As for me, I was definitely eating too many greasy and deep-fried foods to be healthy.
+So, I ordered a chicken salad from some kind of healthy restaurant for dinner one day.
+It was kind of good but I wouldn't want to eat that every day.

+By the next week, I had about 115 and E was also down a lot to around 105 which is much better than before.

+With that, let's end this post and continue on the next one.